ahlatimer/ca_ching/README.md

 the database, whatever is written to the database is also written to the cache (write-through).
 If the results are already in the cache, great, they're read straight from there on a read, and updated on a write.

+This is definitely still alpha-level software.
+It's just something I thought should exist; I'm not using it in production anywhere.
+It could blow up in totally unexpected, but nevertheless exciting, ways.
+If it does fall over, [let me know](http://github.com/ahlatimer/ca_ching/issues).

 Take a look at `SPEC.md` for what's planned for v1.

 ## Getting started